dmitriyK1/git-semantic-commits-windows/readme.md

 Git semantic commits for Windows

 #Installation
-Copy git-extensions folder to drive c:\ and run register.cmd/register-noQuotes.cmd from git-extenstions folder
+Copy git-extensions folder to drive c:\ and run register.cmd OR register-noQuotes.cmd from git-extenstions folder

 # Usage
 There are 8 new Git commands now.